-The Harvard School of Public Health was founded in 1922.
+The Harvard-MIT School of Health Officers was renamed the Harvard School of Public Health in 1922.
 Although in principle an independent institution, the school shared a dean with the Medical School until 1935.
 Epidemiology was subsumed in the Department of Preventive Medicine and Epidemiology, a joint department of the two schools, under the leadership of Milton Rosenau.
 Rosenau’s staff consisted of four persons, three of them part-time with substantial responsibilities in the State Antitoxin and Vaccine Laboratory and the State Wasserman Laboratory.
 The teaching focused on the investigation and control of outbreaks of infectious disease.
 Prior to his appointment in 1922, Rosenau had had extensive research experience with plague, yellow fever, malaria, hookworm and typhoid.
 He had also published in 1913 the first comprehensive text of public health in the United States, a text that was repeatedly revised and republished during his tenure.
 This, together with heavy teaching and administrative responsibilities, probably occupied most of his time.
 Lloyd Aycock published classical research on poliomyelitis from the department during this period, but the overall level of research activity seems to have been low.
 No doctoral thesis came from the department from the time of Rosenau’s appointment to the time of his retirement in 1935.

 Following Rosenau’s retirement, a prolonged search led to the appointment of John E. Gordon as chair in 1937.
 Gordon, at the time of his appointment in Romania, had been studying scarlet fever epidemics under the auspices of the Rockefeller Foundation.
 During the year that it took to divest Gordon of his responsibilities in Romania, Frederick Russell, his chief at the Foundation, agreed to assume Gordon’s duties at Harvard.
 It was a task that he apparently found not disagreeable, since he resumed it when, within two years of taking up his duties in 1938, Gordon went off to war for six years–four as director of the Harvard Red Cross Field Hospital Unit in Salisbury, England and two with U.S. forces in the Pacific and then in Washington.
 During the six years of Russell’s regency, the Department was strengthened in personnel and in collaborative teaching organizations outside of Harvard; Aycock continued his poliomyelitis work, and eight doctoral theses were produced.